History of the Los Angeles Lakers: 1979–1991: Showtime Lakers

 Nonetheless, under the tutelage of new head coach Pat Riley, the Lakers returned to the finals that year by beating Phoenix and San Antonio in the playoffs.
 In the 1982 NBA Finals they defeated the 76ers in six games for their second league crown in three years.
 Furthermore, they found themselves again with the top overall draft pick, thanks to a trade two years earlier with the last-place Cleveland Cavaliers.
 This marked the first time that a reigning NBA champion also had the first pick in the draft.
 The Lakers used that pick to select James Worthy.
 Worthy had a strong rookie campaign, but he broke his leg at the end of the season and could only watch helplessly as the Lakers, also hobbled by injuries in the post-season to Bob McAdoo and Norm Nixon, were swept by the powerful 76ers, led by regular season and Finals MVP Moses Malone, in the 1983 NBA Finals.

 Byron Scott joined the team the next year, in a trade for the popular Norm Nixon, and the Lakers got off to a roaring start.
-Kareem Abdul-Jabbar set the NBA all-time scoring record against Utah on April 5, 1984, topping Wilt Chamberlain's 31,419.
+Kareem Abdul-Jabbar set the NBA's all-time scoring record against Utah on April 5, 1984, topping Wilt Chamberlain's 31,419.
 The Lakers returned to the finals to face Larry Bird's Boston Celtics.
 The 1984 Finals were a brutal slugfest with games 1, 2, 5, and 7 played in the June heat and humidity of Boston Garden.
 The Celtics won the last match 111–102 to clinch the championship.

 By the 1984–85 season, the Lakers' so-called "Showtime" era was in full swing.
 Showtime was a fast-paced style of basketball, described as a mix of "no-look passes off the fastbreak, pin-point alley-oops from halfcourt, spinning feeds and overhand bullets under the basket through triple teams."
 The team won the Pacific Division for the fourth straight year, this time by an NBA-record 20 games ahead of second-place Portland.
 They also set team records for field-goal percentage (.545) and assists (2,575).
 For the ninth time, they faced the Celtics in the finals.
 The championship series got off to a disastrous start for the Lakers, losing Game 1 of the Finals by a lopsided score of 148–114, in what is now remembered as the "Memorial Day Massacre".
 But the Lakers were resilient and behind 38-year-old Finals MVP Abdul-Jabbar, they were finally able to topple Boston in six games.
 Abdul-Jabbar proceeded to dismember the Celtics with his deadly skyhook move, and Los Angeles won Game 6 111–100 in Boston Garden, one of the greatest triumphs in franchise history.
-The Lakers gained their first ever Finals victory over the Celtics, and they were the only visiting team to ever do this in Boston Garden.
+The Lakers gained their first-ever Finals victory over the Celtics, and they were the only visiting team to ever do this in Boston Garden.